 Nobody can describe the difference we make in the community quite like our clients.
 They encourage each other, the Center’s staff, and volunteers with their success stories.
-We are thrilled to share some of our favorites!
+We are thrilled to share some:

 Raymond